 Per HB 131, the lessee can request their cabin/home site to be sold commencing on January 1, 2022.
-Painted Rocks and Tongue River Reservoirs cabin site sale nominations will be received by the State Water Project Bureau bi-annually, only during the months of January and July.
+Painted Rocks and Tongue River Reservoirs cabin site sale nominations will be received by the State Water Project Bureau bi-annually, only during the months of January and July July 2025 nomination is canceled.